splunk/public-o11y-docs/gdi/get-data-in/serverless/azure/instrument-azure-functions.rst

 .. meta::
    :description: Learn how to instrument your Azure functions to export spans to Splunk Observability Cloud.
 Both in-process and isolated functions are supported.

-Instrumenting .NET Azure functions allows to send spans to Splunk Observability Cloud every team your functions run.
+Instrumenting .NET Azure functions allows you to send spans to Splunk Observability Cloud every team your functions run.
 You can instrument both isolated worker process and in-process functions.
-For differences between isolated and in-process functions, see Execution mode comparison in the C# Azure documentation.

 To instrument your .NET Azure function with OpenTelemetry to send telemetry to Observability Cloud, follow these steps.